lioninteractive/gemguide-api-docs/README.md

 }
 ```

 The values 1 through 10 represent increasing levels of clarity, which affect the prices.
-The reason the price values are given as arrays is because sometimes there will be one value (set recommended price) and sometimes there will be a range of values (recommended price range). **The developer can assume that these arrays will always contain either one or two values, depending upon whether it's a range or a set price.**
+The reason the price values are given as arrays is because sometimes there will be one value (set recommended price) and sometimes there will be a range of values (recommended price range). **The developer can assume that these arrays will always contain either zero, one, or two values, depending respectively upon whether it's valid configuration, a range, or a set price.**

 <u>Error Handling</u>